NEW STUDY IS SAME AS OLD STUDIES: AUTISM LINKED TO ACETAMINOPHEN, ANTIBIOTICS, AND GLYPHOSATE COMBO

 As Good and many others have shown you, the result is an explosion in autism and related disorders.
 And here’s the thing folks; none of this is new.
 Click the links and you’ll see that people have been talking about this for a very long time; Good simply connected the dots and put it together in a single coherent piece.
 And really; why should it be hard to believe Good’s assessment is spot-on in light of the studies that came out earlier this week linking exposure to diesel exhaust / traffic pollution with a dramatically increased chance of developing ALS?

-If you like what you are seeing on our site, be sure and check out our FACEBOOK PAGE as well.
+If you like what you are seeing on our site (and because both acetaminophen and autism are both dog common and getting more so every day), be sure and check out our FACEBOOK PAGE as well.
 And if you are one of the myriads of people struggling with chronic conditions, be sure and take a look at my post of potential solutions (HERE).